-I am freelance writer and researcher based in Cambridge, England, where I am also a Fellow of Wolfson College.
+I'm a freelance writer and researcher based in Cambridge, England, where I'm also a Fellow of Wolfson College.

 My research interests lie in the different ways in which the written and the spoken word are experienced, and in the relationships between text and voice, page and body.
-Poetry and poetic language are a therefore natural field of investigation.
+Poetry and poetic language are therefore a natural field of enquiry.

-I made a late re-entry to academia, gaining a masters degree in Children's Literature, another in Educational Research, and then a PhD, all at the University of Cambridge.
-This eventually translated into my book on poetry written for children.
+I made a late re-entry to academia via a masters degree in Children's Literature, another one in Educational Research and then a PhD, all at the University of Cambridge.
+This work eventually translated into my book on poetry written for children.
 I have taught on both undergraduate and masters courses in Children's literature at the Faculty of Education in Cambridge.

-Previously, I was a freelance editor, writer and journalist.
-I wrote and edited non-fiction books, literacy materials, and multimedia resources.
-In the ten years before that, I worked in educational publishing, mainly as an editor but with a two-year stint as a games inventor.
-And somewhere, in the dim and distant past, I spent a year as a primary teacher.
+Before all of that I was a freelance editor, writer and journalist, writing and editing non-fiction books, literacy materials, and multimedia resources.
+And before that, I'd worked as an editor in educational publishing, had two happy years as a games inventor, and, back in the mists of time, started out as a primary school teacher.